TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/probscopingques-iaasvm-deteltvault.md

                     "text": "Check all backups are deleted"
                 },
                 {
-                    "value": "Tried forecefully deleting the vault using powershell", "text": "Tried forecefully deleting the vault using powershell" },
+                    "value": "Tried force deleting the vault by using PowerShell", "text": "Tried force deleting the vault by using PowerShell" },

 		{